This post for Crockpot Apple Cider has been sponsored by Ball Canning. All opinions listed are 100% my own.

 I love every year when I can make a new apple recipe.
 This year, I finally got around to making Crockpot Apple Cider.
 If I would have known how easy it was to make this, I would have done it a lot sooner!

-Ball canning jars are my to go for everything!
+Ball canning jars are my go-to for everything!
 I use them to store taco salads in the refrigerator, make homemade dressings like my Olive Garden Salad Dressing, and I use them to make gifts in a jar every holiday season!

 Now that I have the new amber canning jars, my mind is running wild with all the things I can make and store in these beautiful jars!